awslabs/sockeye/docs/tutorials/multilingual.md

 done
 ```

-Then we also need to prefix the source sentences with a special tag to indicate target language:
+We also need to prefix the source sentences with a special tag to indicate target language:

 ```bash
 for PAIR in "${TRAIN_PAIRS[@]}"; do